Hootie Ingram: Early years

-University of Alabama
+In 1955, he married Mary Antoinette Snider.
+They had three children.

+Playing career

 Ingram enrolled at the University of Alabama in the fall of 1951 where he was a multi-sport star.
 He won three letters each in football and baseball.
 He won acclaim as a football player for the Crimson Tide football teams from 1952 to 1954.

 As a sophomore in 1952, Ingram was selected as an All-SEC defensive back.
 In December 1952, the United Press International ran a feature story on Ingram calling him the "Tide's Honorable Thief," due to his talent for intercepting passes.
 The story gave warning to Alabama's Orange Bowl opponent, "Pre-Orange Bowl warning to Syracuse: beware of Cecil Ingram, an honorable thief.
 The slender Alabama sophomore safetyman stole more passes thrown by opponents than any other man in the Southeastern Conference this year."
 His ten interceptions for 162 yards in 1952 (including two returned for touchdowns) tied the Southeastern Conference record for interceptions in a season.
 He added an eleventh interception in the 1953 Orange Bowl game on January 1, 1953, as Alabama crushed Syracuse 61–6.
 He also set an Alabama Orange Bowl record with an 80-yard punt return in the 1953 Orange Bowl.

-During the 1953 football season, Ingram was moved to the quarterback position on an Alabama team that included Pro Football Hall of Fame quarterback Bart Starr.
+During the 1953 football season, Ingram was moved to the quarterback position on an Alabama team that included future Pro Football Hall of Fame quarterback Bart Starr.
 He also played at the halfback position in 1953.

 As a senior in 1954, Ingram played at the halfback position, with Bart Starr filling the quarterback position for the Crimson Tide.
 In September 1954, he ran 68 yards for a touchdown against LSU.

 In March 1955, Ingram signed a contract to play professional football for the Philadelphia Eagles, though he never played in any regular season games for the Eagles.